MattMofDoom/Seq.Client.WindowsLogins/README.md

 This is a fork of the [Seq.Client.EventLog](https://github.com/c0shea/Seq.Client.EventLog) app for [Seq](https://getseq.net/).

-This substantially modifies the client to service that looks for successful interactive user logins and raises a nicely formatted event with the data extracted as structured properties.
+This substantially modifies the client to a service that looks for successful interactive user logins and raises a nicely formatted event with the data extracted as structured properties.

 ## Get Started